 Why We Fight

 Epic gave Fortnite players on iOS and Google Play a choice between Apple/Google payment and Epic direct payment, passing on savings to direct purchasers.
 Both Apple and Google retaliated by blocking Fortnite updates.
 Further, Apple is threatening to prevent Epic from creating software for all Apple devices — not just on Fortnite but all of our games, and Unreal Engine too.

 Apple demanded that Epic revert Fortnite to exclusively use Apple payments.
-Their proposal was an invitation for Epic to collude with Apple to maintain their monopoly over in-app payments on iOS, suppressing free market competition and inflating prices.
+Their proposal was an invitation for Epic to collude with Apple to maintain its monopoly over in-app payments on iOS, suppressing free market competition and inflating prices.
 As a matter of principle, we refused to do so.

 You, as a mobile device owner, have the right to install apps from sources of your choosing.
 Software makers have the right to freely express their ideas and to compete in a fair marketplace.
 Apple and Google’s policies take these freedoms away.

 Apple’s policies are so restrictive that they block gaming services like Microsoft xCloud, NVIDIA GeForce NOW, and Google Stadia from existing on iOS.
 Apple’s policies would have even blocked the World Wide Web if it had been invented after the iPhone, because Apple policies disallow running code not reviewed by Apple, accepting payments directly from customers, and accessing content not reviewed by Apple — all fundamental features of the web.
 These policies, together with Apple’s chilling enforcement strategy, directly impede innovation and invention of entirely new kinds of apps, games, and businesses.

 Epic is one of the many game developers who has long worked to advance better and fairer platform practices, such as cross-platform gameplay, communication, accounts, and items in Fortnite on 7 platforms (though now only 6).
 We are committed to securing lasting freedoms for all.
 This is why we fight.